dozeri83/mean_pos_def/README.md

-# mean_pos_def
+#Fréchet (Karcher) mean algorithm
-Implementation of Fréchet mean algorithm on the space of Positive definite matrices
+Python implementation of Fréchet mean algorithm on the space of Positive definite matrices

+Base on the algorithm that presented in the paper :
+"Computing the Karcher mean of symmetric positive definite matrices".
+Binni & Lannazzo 2013

 To install and run tests: